eCheck now available in the USA

 The customer’s bank: a Receiving Depository Financial Institution (RDFI) receives the request, verifies that the funds are available, debits the customer’s account.

-While ACH funds have taken a few days to post in the past, the National Automated Clearinghouse Association (Nacha) that oversees ACH, has enabled new capability that now makes same day funding possible.
+While ACH funds have taken a few days to post in the past, the National Automated Clearinghouse Association (Nacha) that oversees ACH, has enabled new capabilities that now makes same day funding possible.